simopt-admin/simopt/simopt/docs/chessmm.rst

 Description:
 ------------
 Chess players are rated using the Elo rating system, which assigns a (non-unique) number to each player based on their level of skill.
-The problem considered here has to do with optimizing online chess matchmaking, such that players are matched with players of similar skill level.
+The model simulates an online chess-matchmaking platform, which tries to match players of similar skill level.

-The decision variable :math:`x` is the search width --- the maximum allowable difference in Elo rating between two matched players. :math:`N` players are drawn from a distribution of Elo ratings and arrive (independent of their rating) according to a stationary Poisson process with rate :math:`\lambda`.
+The platform uses a search width :math:`x`, which is the maximum allowable difference in Elo rating between two matched players. :math:`N` players are drawn from a distribution of Elo ratings and arrive (independent of their rating) according to a stationary Poisson process with rate :math:`\lambda`.
 When a player arrives, and there is an existing,